September 13, 2024 / Educational

 Body piercings are becoming increasingly more popular, but there’s a lot to learn.
 Read on to learn about the materials, jewelry types, and more before you dive in!

 Body piercings, like nose and eyebrow piercings, are becoming more mainstream.
-You can now find piercing specialty shops without having to go to a tattoo parlor.
+You can now find piercing specialty retailers without having to go to a tattoo parlor.
 More and more jewelry stores are adding piercing to their list of services and products.
 You'll also find an expanded demographic of who is getting piercings these days.
-As many people focus more on experiences than objects, piercings have become more popular.
-They're even becoming more of a fine jewelry experience, with piercing jewelry available in precious metals, precious and semi-precious stones, and available right in the jewelry store itself.
-What do you need to know before you explore body piercings for you or your jewelry business?
-Keep reading!
+As many people focus more on experiences rather than objects, piercings have become more popular.
+They are even becoming more of a fine jewelry experience, with piercing jewelry available in precious metals, precious and semi-precious stones, and available right in the jewelry store itself.

 Types of Metal Used for Body Piercings

-There are a few things to take into consideration when selecting or making body jewelry.
 Certain materials are great for healed piercings, but not appropriate to pierce with.
 Generally, you’re looking for nickel-free metals.
 Nickel is one of the most common contact allergens out there.

 When it comes to certain materials that also have applications in medical usage, it is important to get materials certified by the International Society for Testing and Materials Standard (ASTM) and/or the International Standards Organization (ISO).
 These agencies certify that the material is a precise alloy and therefore represent a quality standard.
 Your piercer should have this documentation on hand for surgical steel and titanium jewelry if you would like to see it.